sammymwangangi/nefo/readme.md

 ## About NeFo

 NeFo is a forum web app with expressive, elegant functionality.
 We believe forums must be enjoyable and friendly to the users.
+It's an extended version of forum.nextechdevelopers.com with more features than the latter.
+It's a work in progress!